 Ideally this means doing calming activities, staying away from bright lights and screens, and cooling down your body temperature 1-2 hours before bed (you can do this by keeping your bedroom cold at night, taking a cool shower, or even taking a warm bath before going into a cold bedroom – the drop in temperature can help make you sleepy!).

-Other things like avoiding big meals right before bed, avoiding caffeine in the afternoon, and getting sunlight in the morning and exercise in your day can also help keep your circadian rhythm on track, allowing you to naturally start to feel tired around your bedtime.
+Other things like avoiding large meals right before bed, avoiding caffeine in the afternoon, getting sunlight in the morning, and movement into your day can also help keep your circadian rhythm on track, allowing you to naturally feel tired around your bedtime.

 And if you’re sleep schedule is pretty on track but you tend to wake up in the middle of the night, all these things still apply and can help you get more uninterrupted sleep.
 You can also try breathing exercises (like this one) or doing a brain dump before bed or when you wake up in the middle of the night to get things off your mind so you can fall asleep.

 And perhaps this is obvious by now, but please, please keep your phone out of the bedroom at night.
 If you must use it for an alarm, at least keep it far enough away that you aren’t looking at it right before bed or in the middle of the night.
-Consider getting a regular old alarm clock?
+Maybe even consider getting a regular old alarm clock?
 Your body will thank you :)